-The SWPPP must identify and delineate all Waters of the State (WoS), including wetlands, located within immediate proximity of any proposed land disturbing activities.

-If encroachments (temporary or permanent) to WoS are required, the encroachment will be outlined on the plan sheets and labeled that no work can begin in these encroachment areas until all necessary United States Army Corps of Engineers (USACOE) Permits and DHEC 401 certifications have been obtained.

-- A. The SWPPP must address the following Buffer Zone requirements for discharges into any Jurisdictional Surface Waters of the United States. - 1.
-For non-linear Projects that contain and/or are adjacent to a receiving stream designated as Jurisdictional Surface Waters of the United States, a natural riparian Buffer Zone adjacent to the receiving waterway shall be preserved, to the degree practicable, during construction activities at the Project.

-- 2. The natural Buffer Zone should be established between the top of the stream bank and the disturbed construction area, and the width should be established on an average width basis at a Project, as long as the minimum width of the Buffer Zone is more than 30 feet at any location. - 3.
-For linear construction Projects, BMPs providing equivalent protection to a receiving stream as a natural Buffer Zone must be used.
-Such equivalent BMPs must be designed to be as effective in protecting the receiving stream from effects of construction stormwater runoff as the natural Buffer Zone.
-A justification for use and a design of equivalent BMPs will be included in the SWPPP. - 4.
+- A. The C-SWPPP must identify and delineate all Waters of the State (WoS), including wetlands, located within the project site.
+The C-SWPPP must also identify all WoTUS, including wetlands, on the site; however, delineation is not required if a 100-ft undisturbed buffer can be maintained between the WoTUS and all construction activities. - B. If encroachments (temporary or permanent) to WoTUS are required, the encroachment will be outlined on the plan sheets and labeled that no work can begin in these encroachment areas until all necessary United States Army Corps of Engineers (USACOE) Permits and DHEC 401 certifications have been obtained. - C. The SWPPP must address the following Buffer Zone requirements for discharges into Waters of the United States: - 1.
+For non-linear Projects, provide and maintain natural buffers around waters of the United States, direct stormwater to vegetated areas and maximize stormwater infiltration to reduce pollutant discharges, unless infeasible; - 2.
+The natural Buffer Zone should be established between the top of the stream bank and the disturbed construction area, and the width should be established on an average width basis at a Project, as long as the minimum width of the Buffer Zone is more than 30 feet at any location. - 3.
+For linear construction Projects, disturbances at the construction site are not required to meet the Buffer Zone Management Requirements when the C-SWPPP limits the area of disturbance to the minimum needed to complete the construction and to access the site, the appropriate CWA 404 permits and/or authorizations are obtained, and the C-SWPPP retains the vegetation outside of the cited disturbed areas. - 4.
 Buffer Zone requirements do not apply to an area that must be cleared in order to perform construction activity authorized by this permit or other activities under the authorization of a USACOE Permit, DHEC 401, or equivalent permits issued by Federal or State authorities.
-In these areas appropriate sediment and erosion control measures must be implemented. - B. The SWPPP will be exempt from the Buffer Zone requirements where certain land uses exist and are to remain in place.
-A use will be considered existing if it was present within the Buffer Zone as of the date of the NOI for coverage under the DOTCGP.
+In these areas, appropriate sediment and erosion control measures must be implemented. - D. The SWPPP will be exempt from the Buffer Zone requirements where certain land uses exist and are to remain in place.
+A use will be considered existing if it was present within the Buffer Zone as of the date of the NOI for coverage under the TCGP.
 Existing uses include, but are not limited to, buildings, parking lots, roadways, utility lines and on-site sanitary sewage systems.
 Only the portion of the Buffer Zone that contains the footprint of the existing land use is exempt from the Buffer Zone requirements.
-Activities necessary to maintain uses are allowed provided that no additional vegetation is removed from the Buffer Zone. - C. Wetlands and Critical Areas (Coastal Zone Only) The SWPPP must identify and delineate all wetlands and Critical Areas located within the Project.
-Any impacts to wetlands or Critical Areas must be identified on the SWPPP with a description of the proposed activities and the amount and type of impact(s). - 1.
-When a US Army Corp of Engineers permit is not required for wetland impacts, the CZC review of wetland impact(s) will be completed during the coastal zone consistency review associated with the request for coverage under this permit. - 2.
+Activities necessary to maintain uses are allowed provided that no additional vegetation is removed from the Buffer Zone. - E. Wetlands and Critical Areas (Coastal Zone Only) The SWPPP must identify and delineate all wetlands and Critical Areas located within the Project.
+Any impacts to wetlands or Critical Areas must be identified on the SWPPP with a description of the proposed activities and the amount and type of impact(s).

+- 1. When a US Army Corp of Engineers permit is not required for wetland impacts, the CZC review of wetland impact(s) will be completed during the coastal zone consistency review associated with the request for coverage under this permit. - 2.
 Identified areas of Critical Area impact(s) must be labeled on the SWPPP that no work can begin in these areas until all necessary Critical Area and 401 authorizations have been obtained for the work. - 3.
-If a Structural BMP is proposed to be installed within wetlands or Critical Area the SWPPP must specifically address the requirements listed in Section 3.8.C and 3.8.D of this permit.
+If a Structural BMP is proposed to be installed within wetlands or Critical Area the SWPPP must specifically address the requirements listed in Section 3.6.C and 3.6.D of this permit.